 On this dayNov 23, 2014

-Twelve-Year-Old Tamir Rice Dies of Injuries After Being Shot by Police, Dies of Injuries
+Twelve-Year-Old Tamir Rice Dies of Injuries After Being Shot by Police

 On November 23, 2014, Tamir Rice, a 12-year-old black boy, died from injuries inflicted when he was shot by a white police officer the day before.
 Tamir was playing in a park near his Cleveland, Ohio, home when a police car approached him; within seconds, before Tamir could be questioned or warned, Officer Timothy Loehmann shot Tamir in the stomach.

 The officers were responding to a 911 dispatch in which a caller had reported that someone in the park was playing with a gun.
 The caller also explained to the dispatcher that the person was “probably a juvenile” and the gun was “probably fake.”
-Tamir was in fact playing with a toy gun in the park -- as countless children have -- and was immediately shot to death by police despite posing no threat to anyone.
+Tamir was, in fact, playing with a toy gun in the park -- as countless children have -- and was immediately shot to death by police despite posing no threat to anyone.